dfo-meds/erddaputil/docs/dataset_manager.rst

 List Datasets
 -------------
 This tool will scan ``datasets.xml`` and output the IDs of all of the datasets found.
+Note that this does not use the AMPQ interface and can only talk to the local ERDDAPUtil daemon to obtain datasets.

 Log Flushing
 ------------